Supercharge Monorepo CI/CD: Unlock Selective Builds¶

 With the hashes we collected in our first run, in any of the future pushes to the repository, running the same hash function should either:

-1. Generate the same hash output, meaning no changes were made to the files within the application directory, 🔒 or
+- Generate the same hash output, meaning no changes were made to the files within the application directory, or

-2. Generate a different hash output, meaning changes were made to the files and we need a rebuild of that application to reflect the new state of the app. 🔀
+- Generate a different hash output, meaning changes were made to the files and we need a rebuild of that application to reflect the new state of the app.

-Determine Current State for Selective Builds
+Determine Current State for Selective Builds¶

 What if there was a way we could map our directory's content to a hash?